-To keep your medicine (or even vitamins!) in order without having to bring each of their individual bottles onboard, pick up a cheap pill box.
+Pick up a cheap pill box to keep your medicine (or even vitamins!) in order without having to bring each of their individual bottles onboard.
 You’ll know what to take each day with no fuss, and everything will be in one compact place.

 2. Zip Lock Bags